Scalingo/documentation/src/_posts/languages/php/2000-01-01-dependencies.md

 ## Declaring Dependencies

-The dependencies required by your application must be declared in a file called `composer.json`, stored at the root of your codebase.
+The dependencies required by your application must be declared in a file named `composer.json`, stored at the root of your codebase.
 The format is described in the [Composer documentation](https://getcomposer.org/doc/01-basic-usage.md).